 Assessment varies but involves a combination of projects, continuous assessment and end-of-semester examinations.

-Assessment of Professional Work Experience (PWE) involves monthly reports, a final report and an interview upon completion.
+Assessment of PWE involves monthly reports, a final report and an interview upon completion.

 International Study Opportunities